 Building on the momentum of Rep. Neguse’s proposal for a national biodiversity strategy detailed in H.Res.
 69, which currently has 39 cosponsors, Rep. Neguse and 49 cosigners brought the issue directly to the White House today, with a letter highlighting the urgent need to combat the extinction crisis.

 “Biodiversity is the foundation our planet is built on.
-We all depend on nature and the richness of species within it,” said Jamie Rappaport Clark, president and CEO of Defenders of Wildlife.
+We all depend on nature and the richness of species within it,” said Jamie Rappaport Clark, Former president and CEO of Defenders of Wildlife.
 “If the extinction crisis continues unabated, our nation will lose our unique landscapes, wildlife and biodiversity forever.
 It is imperative for President Biden to establish a national biodiversity strategy before it’s too late.”

 “Simply put, biodiversity functions as a critical life support system across the entirety of our shared planet,” said Azzedine Downes, CEO of the International Fund for Animal Welfare.
 “It is as fundamental and foundational to all natural systems that support human health and livelihoods.
 Addressing the biodiversity crisis is essential to protecting against future pandemics as well as to meeting our urgent goals related to climate change.
 A robust future where both humans, wildlife and the natural environment thrive can only be achieved by elevating biodiversity protection to the highest priority.”